gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales winced but said nothing as the *Guinevere*'s coal engine sputtered to life.
 The ship picked up speed,
-her propellors churning the sea behind them into a white froth.
+her propellors churning white froth in the sea behind them.
 Uncle Jack's hands danced across the control panel, telling the ship's core to tilt the sails all the way to their stalling line to balance the increased thrust at the stern.
 The ship swayed more wildly with each passing wave as she traded stability for speed.

-"Bearing one sixty five, at twenty-six kay and change," Wales called as he ran to the bow to clip a sleek black cylinder to the taffrail.
+"Twenty-six kay and change, bearing one sixty five," Wales called as he ran to the bow to clip a sleek black cylinder to the taffrail.
 The ship's control panel wavered and reformed as the gadget powered up and began spraying misinformation on all frequencies.